verdaux/BookNotes/Phrases/Insults.md

 - [ ] Tough talk for a fella with a small cock.
 - [ ] Is this your first time bullying?
 You're doing poorly.
 - [ ] Ignorance has never looked more confident
+- [ ] Why play so hard to get when you are so hard to want?
+- [ ] You look like a before picture.